 Where to live in Spain as retiring expats?

-After over 5 years of full-time travel, 2020 is the year we would settle in Spain and work towards permanent residency.
+After over 6 years of full-time travel, this is the year we settle in Spain and work towards permanent residency.

 Question is: where to have our base in Spain?

 Different people will have different criteria.
 With that in mind, here are ours